Undergraduate Scholarships

 Give to the Raymond A. Voet Scholarship

-Raymond A. Voet (1931-2014) retired from the U.S. Bureau of Mines, conducting scientific research and disseminating information on the extraction, processing, use, and conservation of iron ore.
+Raymond A. Voet (1931-2014) retired from the U.S. Bureau of Mines, where he conducted scientific research on the extraction, processing, use, and conservation of iron ore.
 A lifetime member of Mensa, as well as the Minnesota Council for the Gifted and Talented, Ray was also active in Toastmasters.
 Together, with his surviving sister, Mary Ann Bower, and brothers Richard and Leo Voet, Raymond and his family established this scholarship to support students pursuing chemical engineering and chemistry at the University of Minnesota.

 +